gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 The soldier caught her eye and grinned.
 She blushed and pulled her head back out of sight.
 The other soldier laughed.

-Erileine didn't understand all of what the soldier had said, but he understood enough.  "*Ap medji eshweggen*," she said.
+Erileine didn't understand all of what the soldier had said, but she understood enough.  "*Ap medji eshweggen*," she said.
 "Sit firmly on your sword."
 The soldiers just laughed again.

-FIXME: bosun tells Erileine to spy on the soldiers.
+Uyves put his hand on Erileine's arm.
+"You do their translating," he said quietly.
+"And then you come find me and tell me *everything* you hard, undersood?"

+Erileine nodded jerkily.
+"Yes *sra*."
+He squeezed her arm and then turned to the soldiers and nodded once, firmly.

-"Tell them they are to work in the fields as they would on any other day," the first one said slowly in Praczny.
+"Tell them they are to work in the fields as they would on any other day," the first soldier said slowly in Praczny.
 Erileine nodded and translated his words into Gandan-o.

 "What if we don't work in the fields?"
 Papaere Vurt asked.
-Instead of putting on his false leg, he had hobbled downstairs with his pant leg knotted below his knee, using an upside-down broom as a crutch.
+Instead of putting on his false leg, he had hobbled downstairs with his pant leg pinned below his knee, using an upside-down broom as a crutch.
 He looked older than Erileine had ever seen him–deliberately so, she realized.
 What was her grandfather up to?

-The soldier shrugged when Erileine translated Vurt's question.
+The soldier shrugged when Erileine passed on Vurt's question.
 "Tell him to stay out of trouble.
 Now come."

 Bosun Uyves knocked on each door in turn.
 Sometimes he had to bang